Skip to main content

 "Lost In Fantaland" is a first-person puzzle adventure game set in a vibrant, surreal world.
 Players must navigate intricate levels filled with puzzles and hidden objects to uncover the mysteries of Fantaland.
 With its immersive atmosphere and challenging gameplay, Lost In Fantaland offers a unique and engaging experience for fans of the puzzle and adventure genres.

-• The game combines elements of Slay the Spire and Into the Breach, offering a unique blend of deckbuilding and tactical gameplay.
+• Lost in Fantaland combines elements of Slay the Spire and Into the Breach, offering a unique deckbuilding experience with an emphasis on tactical movement and card combinations.

-• The English translation is poor, leading to confusion about card mechanics and overall gameplay.
+• The English translation is poor, making it difficult to understand card mechanics and interactions, which detracts from the overall experience.

 • gameplay